shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 With that all in place, we could start moving nodes over to the new masters.
 Carefully, with `--noop` leading the way, and doing each node or role one-by-one.

 Aside from a few permissions changes in `file` resources (ones that were picking up the permissions from the filesystem instead of in the manifest definition), most of the nodes applied their config against the new masters just as expected: with only changes to the `inifile` resources from the changes to `puppet.conf` - which is always a good feeling when applying 150 or so commits worth of change to these nodes all at once.
+The lone exception was a couple of unintended resource refreshes from permissions change on files, due to different permissions on the new working copy on file resources without set permissions.

 Once all the nodes were safely and healthily moved and looked good over a weekend, we moved the CA from the old master to one of the new ones (and set the param for the new master to get `ca = true` in `puppet.conf`), and turned the old masters off.

-We threw up a boilerplate PuppetDB server in each location (with just a lazy Postgres backup/restore on a cron moving data between them), and got [PuppetBoard](https://github.com/nedap/puppetboard) running on top of that, which is a great modern web interface to get at the data in PuppetDB; some bits that Dashboard exposed aren't available because they aren't in the PuppetDB API, but it's getting there.
+We threw up a boilerplate PuppetDB server in each location (with just a lazy Postgres backup/restore on a cron moving data between them), and got [PuppetBoard](https://github.com/nedap/puppetboard) running on top of that, which is a great modern web interface to get at the data in PuppetDB; some bits of information that Dashboard exposed aren't available in PuppetBoard because they aren't in the PuppetDB API, but that's improving constantly with new PuppetDB releases.

 Down the Road
 -------------

 We'll always be working to improve the state of config management at Stack Exchange.
 Some of the things we have on the roadmap to work on include:

  - [Policy-based Autosigning](https://docs.puppetlabs.com/puppet/latest/reference/ssl_autosign.html#policy-based-autosigning) - we want a node to come out of the OS install process and not need to be touched at all before applying the right config for it.
-Current thinking is to have some kind of shared secret; the provisioning node can encrypt its hostname with the secret, stick that in a cert attribute, and the master can validate that encryption using a shared key then autosign the cert.
+Our current thinking is to have some kind of shared secret; the provisioning node can encrypt its hostname with the secret, stick that in a cert attribute, and the master can validate that encryption using a shared key then autosign the cert.
  - [module_data](https://forge.puppetlabs.com/ripienaar/module_data) - This module was [originally proposed](https://tickets.puppetlabs.com/browse/PUP-1157) as a part of Puppet's core, allowing modules to have their own Hiera data, so they can have default params for certain OSes or versions - all fetched into class parameter lookups in the same way as your normal Hiera data.
 We think this idea is great - much better than the [params pattern](https://docs.puppetlabs.com/guides/style_guide.html#class-parameter-defaults) - and have a couple modules that are perfect use cases for it.
 It might not be quite stable, but we're [not shy about that](http://nickcraver.com/blog/2013/11/18/running-stack-overflow-sql-2014-ctp-2/).
- - PuppetDB Replication - Right now it's just replication of the underlying Postgres though hot standby or backup/restore; there was a [plan presenteded at last year's PuppetConf](http://www.slideshare.net/PuppetLabs/puppetdb-new-adventures-in-higherorder-automation-puppetconf-2013) with replication features at the PuppetDB application level, but the [related issues](https://tickets.puppetlabs.com/browse/PDB-51) haven't gotten far, yet.
+ - PuppetDB Replication - Right now it's just replication of the underlying Postgres though hot standby or backup/restore; there was a [plan presented at last year's PuppetConf](http://www.slideshare.net/PuppetLabs/puppetdb-new-adventures-in-higherorder-automation-puppetconf-2013) with replication features at the PuppetDB application level, but the [related issues](https://tickets.puppetlabs.com/browse/PDB-51) haven't gotten far, yet.
 We'll be jumping on using this when it's released.